Android One: OS and security updates

 Concerning Android operating system (OS) and security updates the official Android One entry page says (in the fine print at the end of it): "Confirm exact duration of support for phones in your territory with smartphone manufacturer.
 Monthly security updates to be supported for at least three years after initial phone release."

-A February 22, 2018, Google blog article says: "Faster access to Android OS updates for two years, including the latest AI innovations from Google; Amongst the most secure devices in the ecosystem with regular security updates for three years and Google Play Protect built in".
+A Google blog article from 22 February 2018, says: "Faster access to Android OS updates for two years, including the latest AI innovations from Google; Amongst the most secure devices in the ecosystem with regular security updates for three years and Google Play Protect built in".

 In December 2018 Google stated: "We confirm that our promise to provide 2 years of updates on Android One devices still stands and our website design does not impact the promise of this program."

 Products by year of announcement or release

 Android One continues to expand its line of smartphones and geographic availability through OEM and carrier partnerships.

 Countries of release are likely to expand beyond the initial countries and regions listed below.